airbytehq/airbyte/docs/cloud/getting-started-with-airbyte-cloud.md

     <tr>
     <td>Mirror source structure
     </td>
     <td>Some sources (for example, databases) provide namespace information for a stream.
 If a source provides the namespace information, the destination will reproduce the same namespace when this configuration is set.
-For sources or streams where the source namespace is not known, the behavior will default to the "Destination default" option.
+For sources or streams where the source namespace is not known, the behavior will default to the "Destination default" option
     </td>
     </tr>
     <tr>
     <td>Destination default
     </td>
     <td>All streams will be replicated and stored in the default namespace defined on the Destination Settings page.
-For more information, see<a href="https://docs.airbyte.com/understanding-airbyte/namespaces#destination-connector-settings"> ​​Destination Connector Settings</a>.
+For more information, see<a href="https://docs.airbyte.com/understanding-airbyte/namespaces#destination-connector-settings"> ​​Destination Connector Settings</a>
     </td>
     </tr>
     <tr>
     <td>Custom format
     </td>
     <td>All streams will be replicated and stored in a custom format.
-See<a href="https://docs.airbyte.com/understanding-airbyte/namespaces#custom-format"> Custom format</a> for more details.
+See<a href="https://docs.airbyte.com/understanding-airbyte/namespaces#custom-format"> Custom format</a> for more details
     </td>
     </tr>
     </table>

 :::tip
-To better understand the destination namespace configurations, see [Destination Namespace example](../understanding-airbyte/namespaces.md#examples).
+To better understand the destination namespace configurations, see [Destination Namespace example](../understanding-airbyte/namespaces.md#examples)
 :::

 6. (Optional) In the **Destination Stream Prefix (Optional)** field, add a prefix to stream names (for example, adding a prefix `airbyte_` renames `projects` to  `airbyte_projects`).